 Maybe I should have just left, but when she’d torment me, she would always say, “Look at you!
 You aren’t man enough to do anything about it!” and because I knew she was right – I wasn’t man enough – I obeyed and did nothing.

 She was beautiful and a bit exotic.
 When I met her, I couldn’t believe a woman like that would be interested in me.
 When I’d ask her why, she told me I was her “diamond in the rough.”
-She would teach me how to be a man, and I believed her.
+She said she would teach me how to be a man, and I believed her.

 In the beginning, she doted on me and built up my ego.
 I didn’t feel like merely a man; I felt like “The Man.”
 Ultimately, however, no matter how much she tried to polish me, no matter how nice a setting she put me in, I was always the same old hunk of worthless rock.
 Soon, she hated me for it.
 She believed, if I’d only loved her enough, I would change.
 My apparent inability to grow a spine was a slap in her face.